 Mailing List Management

 CUIT offers mailing lists to the Columbia community to facilitate email communications, to be used either as a distribution list to communicate with a larger group, or as a contact address that directs mail to the individuals responsible for handling inquiries for a larger entity.
-Depending on your needs and affiliation, three types of lists are available: LionMail (Google) Groups, Mailman Managed Mailing Lists, and Grouper Mailing Lists.
+Depending on your needs and affiliation, three types of lists are available: LionMail (Google) Groups, Listserv Managed Mailing Lists, and Grouper Mailing Lists.

 After you determine the best fit, CUIT will create your mailing list with the name of your choosing (if available), allowing you to populate and administer the list yourself.

 LionMail Groups are the Columbia implementation of Google Groups.
 Administrators manage membership using the Grouper groups web application instead of the Google Groups app.
 Administrators can moderate who may send emails to LionMail Groups by assigning privileges in the Grouper app.
+All other mailing list settings (posting permissions, moderation, etc.) are still controlled by the LionMail Groups application.

 LionMail Groups can also be used as a collaborative inbox to distribute and track responsibility for topics among the group's members.
 These features are especially useful for technical support or customer service teams.
 For example, you can create a group with the address [email protected], add your support staff as members, and allow people outside your organization to send messages to the group.
 Your support staff will receive your customers' messages, and they can do any of the following from the group's Topics view: